UBC-MDS/Workflows_showcase/README.md

 - neutral.

 To answer the first predictive question, we tested models such as random forest, decision tree and logistic regression because the majority of the variables are categorical, and they also contain missing values to some extent.
 The features given in the data set that might correlate with the alignment could be `ID`(this is a categorical variable), `EYE`, `HAIR`, `SEX`, `APPEARANCES`, `publisher` and `year`.

-The plan for answering the second question is to start from scatter-plotting each key variables from analysis above against year to visualize any trend.
-A regression analysis is a good methodology to interpret the relationship between each variable and `year`.
-Autocorrelation may be a good factor to look into but as the topic has yet been studied we will temporarily move it to the limitation section for future development.

 <!-- #region -->
 ### Usage and Flowchart